thinkWhereFiona/QGIS-Website/source/site/forusers/commercial_support.rst

    :width: 75 px

 |thinkwhere| `thinkWhere <http://www.thinkwhere.com/>`_
-(Stirling, Scotland) thinkWhere is an independent GIS consultancy in the UK.
+(Stirling, Scotland) thinkWhere - an independent GIS consultancy in the UK.
 We provide a broad range of innovative GIS products and services including "Location Centre" (a hosted Cloud-based GIS built from open source technologies).
 As a QGIS site, our team of geospatial experts use